-I guess it was the “first day jitters”, but I can’t remember ever sitting down and only took a 10 minute lunch break to scarf down a wrap from McDonald’s.
+I guess it was the “first-day jitters,” but I can’t remember ever sitting down and only took a 10-minute lunch break to scarf down a wrap from McDonald’s.
 I needed to immerse myself in the environment and learn from the various nurse anesthetists, attendings, and residents I encountered.
-There are countless recipes for anesthesia (and everyone thinks his or her method is correct), so it’ll be nice to gather techniques from multiple experts in the coming weeks to create my own style.
+There are countless recipes for anesthesia (and everyone thinks their method is correct), so it’ll be nice to gather techniques from multiple experts in the coming weeks to create my own style.
 As I’m writing this, I’m happy but exhausted.
 And USMLE Step 3 this coming weekend doesn’t make my mindset any more relaxed.

 Tomorrow morning is Grand Rounds, followed by day 2 of mentor mode and then evening lectures.
 The cases are drastically different compared to what I participated in today, so I’m hoping to learn even more and improve my confidence, efficiency, and judgment as a rookie—one day at a time.